carverme/gameProject/README.md

 WDI-project1

 **Introduction**
--->Hi, I'm Matt Carver, an aspiring Programmer.
+Hi, I'm Matt Carver, an aspiring Programmer.
 This is my first game attempt, based on a classic, Pong.
 Here you will find information on this game's development, my thought process, and future version plans.
 Thank you for reading and please enjoy the game!  -MC

 **Getting Started**
 - PONG^2 is a web-site hosted game, located here: https://carverme.github.io/gameProject/